Myths About Homelessness

-People don’t choose to be homeless, and they don’t prefer living in shelters or couch surfing with friends to having a permanent home.
+People don’t choose to be homeless, and they don’t prefer living in shelters or couch surfing to having a permanent home.

 Myth 2: People experiencing homelessness just need to find a job

-People experiencing homelessness spend most of their time and resources trying to improve their lives, including looking for work.
+People without homes spend most of their time and resources trying to improve their lives.
+That includes looking for work.

 But the barriers are high when you don’t have a home.
-Experiencing homeless makes you less competitive in the job market and deprives you of a permanent address to give to an employer, a place to shower, money to afford clean clothes, and access to a computer to find a job.
+Experiencing homeless makes you less competitive in the job market.
+It means you don’t have a permanent address to give to an employer, a place to shower, money to afford clean clothes, or access to a computer to find a job.

-Even if people have part-time or full-time work, they may still experience homelessness because of a lack of affordable housing.
+Even if people have part-time or full-time work, they may still be without a permanent home because of a lack of affordable housing.
 In Calgary, economic growth has attracted migration to the city, driving up the prices of rental accommodation and houses.